 In addition to the academic emphasis, the students work on organizational skills through the use of their agenda, and they are also introduced to online organizational structures such as Google Classroom and the Google Suite for education including slides and sheets.
 These educational resources are taught so that students know how to navigate these tools for learning as they enter high school.

 Reading is a foundational skill for all other academic disciplines.
-In the reading class, the students have the opportunity to build their reading analysis skills through the study of various writing styles including poetry and prose.
-The students have the opportunity to read short stories and novels during their study, and then they are able to determine the key information from a text to address a question or key idea.
+In Reading, students will have the opportunity to build their reading analysis skills through the study of various writing styles including poetry and prose.
+The students are expected to read non-fiction, as well as short stories and novels during their course of study.
+Students learn to determine key information from a text, to address a critical questions and to develop new ideas.

 Writing and Speaking